BeSpunky/angular-google-maps/wiki/Basic-Concepts.md

 >
 > **Conclusions**:
 > 1. Stick to wrapper objects as much as possible.
-> 2. If you really have to use the native object directly, simply be aware of the above and make sure you're not causing inconcistencies.
+> 2. If you really have to use the native object directly, simply be aware of the above and make sure you're not causing inconsistencies.

 # Components
 Components and directives always rely on a wrapper object to do the work.
 A new instance of the corresponding wrapper is injected to each component instance.
 This of course means a new native object instance as well.